Smallness of neutrino masses and leptogenesis in 331 composite Higgs model: CHM3 with approximate and symmetries

-The approximate $Z_2$ symmetry may also lead to the observed mass hierarchy in the lepton sector within the MCHM.
+The approximate $Z_2$ symmetry may also lead to rather small values of $s_{2i}$ in the MCHM.
 Nevertheless from Eq.~(\ref{5}) it follows that the mass terms of the components of ${\bf 5}^i_{0}$ are not suppressed by the approximate $Z_2$ symmetry.
 As a consequence they can gain masses of the order of $f$.